cmtecaduu-netizen/README.md/COMMERCIAL.md

 # ⚖️ Commercial Use & Licensing Policy

 ## 1. Nature of the Project
-MARTINS-432-FLOW-2025 is released as a **Source-Available** project.
+MARTINS-432-FLOW-2025 is a **Layer 0 Sovereign Infrastructure** project released as **Source-Available**.
 It is intended strictly for **non-commercial study, academic research, and personal experimentation**.

-> **Note:** This is not an "Open Source" license under OSI definitions; it is a Sovereign Source model governed by the Architect.
+> **Note:** This is not an "Open Source" license under OSI definitions; it is a Sovereign Source model governed by the Systems Architect.

 ## 2. Commercial Authorization
 Any commercial application, including but not limited to: